 To conclude this entry, I wish to contribute by analyzing two additional variables.
 One is age and the other one is urban functionality.

 I am convinced that age was another key divide between the yes and no camps.
-So far, no analysis has been able to present this because Colombian voting data does not include age of the voters.
-However, population data from DANE does provide estimates on age groups per municipality.
-If we expect age to be a relevant variable to understand the result, we would guess that municipalities where the leading age groups are older are more likely to vote no, in comparison to municipalities that have younger populations.
-For all municipalities in Colombia the largest age group is the one between 27 and 59 years.
-Having said that for 23% of municipalities the second largest age group is citizens over 60 years.
-This hints that these municipalities are older, so by including this variable as a dummy we can try and make some claim on how age affected the results.
+To my knowledge, no analyses have focused on age as an explanatory variable.
+It is not an obvious analysis to conduct because Colombian voting data fails to include age of voters.
+However, population data from DANE do provide estimates on age groups per municipality.
+The hypothesis would be that municipalities where the leading age groups are older are more likely to vote no in comparison to municipalities that have younger populations.
+For all municipalities in Colombia the largest age group is between 27 and 59 years.
+However, in 23% of municipalities the second largest age group is citizens over 60 years.
+This hints that these municipalities are older, so by including this variable as a dummy we can try to understand how age affected the results.
 This analysis can be seen in the following maps and table:

-As I hinted before some analyses claimed distance from large cities was another great predictor for the election results.
-However, in a country with such a complex geography like Colombia, distance might be very misleading.
-Just to keep it simple, you need to know that 30 kilometers might not seem like a lot, but if you add elevation or the lack of roads, then those 30 kilometers might mean rigorous travel to reach any urban area.
+As already discussed, some analyses claim distance from large cities is a good predictor for the election results.
+However, in a country with such complex geography as Colombia, distance can be very misleading.
+Thirty kilometers might not seem very far, but if you add elevation or the lack of roads, those 30 kilometers become a long trip to the closest urban area.
 Similarly, it is incorrect to equate administrative features (being the capital of a state) to being part of the national urban system.
-This is particularly true for remote capitals, that are not even linked to the national road network, like Leticia, Inirida, or Mitú.
+This is particularly true for remote capitals that are not linked to the national road network, like Leticia, Inirida, or Mitú.

-What we can see is that municipalities that have low urban functionality (the excluded group) the average support for the referendum was 55.8 %.
-Whereas, in the municipalities with high urban functionalities, meaning those that are part of or close to – with proper road networks – metropolitan areas, the average support for the referendum was 47.7 %.
+In municipalities that have low urban functionality (the excluded group) the average support for the referendum was 55.8 %.
+Whereas, in municipalities with high urban functionalities, meaning those that are part of or close to – with proper road networks – metropolitan areas, the average support for the referendum was 47.7 %.
 This result is both economically and statistically significant.

 Finally, an underlying intention of this post was to treat the data carefully.
 It is easy to show data of the result and bend it to strengthen our arguments.
-In fact, this is a worrying trend of the way we do politics.
+In fact, this is a worrying trend in the way we do politics.
 I believe you are entitled to have your own opinion, and you can choose to favor it over the other.
-But this does not entitle you to create or choose the facts that better fit your argument.
+But this does not entitle you to create narratives by cherry-picking the data that best fit your argument.